 1) Why light is so important

 It’s deeper than that, too.
-Light also changes the emotional impact of a photo.
+Light also changes the emotional impact of a photo, which is one of the most crucial elements in capturing a photo that sticks with your viewer.
 If you want to show the drama and intensity of a landscape, you need to look for high-contrast, punchy light.
 Or, if you’re after a gentle quality, look for subtle colors and soft shadows.

 2) What is good light?

 Good light is light that matches your goal for a photo.
-It complements your subject.
-The best light mirrors the character of the landscape you’re photographing.
+It complements your subject and harmonize with it.
+Often, the best light will even mirror the character of the landscape you’re photographing, or the character that you want your photo to embody.

 For that reason, there is no such thing as universally good light.

 What?
 Surely that’s not true.
-Imagine a soft sunset with glowing colors in the sky, and a low haze in the air — that must be good light.
+Imagine a soft sunset with glowing colors in the sky, and a low haze in the air.
+That must be good light!
+But it isn’t.

-Here’s the thing: For a lot of photos, this would be very good light indeed.
+Here’s why: For a lot of photos, this would be very good light indeed.
 You might be trying to showcase a beautiful landscape with pastel colors and gentle shadows.
-If so, this light would be perfect.
+If so, soft and colorful light would be perfect.

 But that won’t always be your goal.
 Instead, you might be after high-contrast, dark, monochromatic photos — photos that emphasize the power of a landscape.
 If that’s true, a soft sunset won’t be “good light” at all.